-Name Status Indication (b) On The device is powered on.
-(Power) Off The device is powered off.
-Off The device has a system error. ☆ (SYS) On The device is initialising.
+Name Status Indication Off The device has a system error. ‡ (SYS) On The device is initialising.
 Flashing The device is working properly.
-(Miralaga) Off The wireless function is disabled.
+Off The wireless function is disabled.
 Flashing The wireless function is enabled.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) 2 (Internet) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port. ·C (UCD) Off No storage device or printer is plugged into the USB port. ← (USB) On A storage device or printer has connected to the USB port.
-A (WPS) Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes.
-On A wireless device has been successfully added to the network by WPS function.
+Off There is no device linked to the corresponding port. ⊈ (LAN 1-4) Ø (Internet) On There is a device linked to the corresponding port but there is no activity.
+Flashing There is an active device linked to the corresponding port.
+Off No storage device or printer is plugged into the USB port. ↔ (USB) On A storage device or printer has connected to the USB port.
+Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first 2 minutes. 🔒 (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.